 The At fair value through profit or loss category includes securities held for trading, mainly derivative financial instruments and short-term investments as well as securities designated at fair value through profit or loss.
-Other invested assets are made up of notes receivable, and investments in associates and joint ventures accounted for using the equity method.
+Other invested assets are made up of notes receivable, investment in associates and investments in associates and joint ventures accounted for using the equity method.